 Pfizer Inc, Merck & Co and Bristol-Myers Squibb Co have all announced sweeping job cuts, as have British drugmakers GlaxoSmithKline Plc and AstraZeneca.

-J&J shares slipped 0.3 percent to $59.31 in late-morning trading on the New York Stock Exchange.
+J&J shares slipped 0.7 percent to $59.06 in afternoon trading on the New York Stock Exchange.

-(Reporting by Ransdell Pierson; additional reporting by Lewis Krauskopf and Toni Clarke; editing by Dave Zimmerman and Maureen Bavdek)
+(Reporting by Ransdell Pierson; additional reporting by Lewis Krauskopf and Toni Clarke; editing by Dave Zimmerman, Maureen Bavdek and Andre Grenon)